Nature Recovery

 Wildlife has been depleted on the South Downs.
-The Friends share the view that we should do what we can to help nature recover.
+We want to do what we can to help nature recover.
 To that end we are helping to finance nature recovery projects.
-We are supporting a Hampshire Wildlife Trust project at Noar Hill and our District Officers keep an eye on planning applications and issues in their parishes.
-We are also supporting a Sussex Wildlife Trust project at Ebernoe Common and a couple of citizen science projects on water quality.
+We are supporting a Hampshire & Isle of Wight Wildlife Trust project at Noar Hill and a Sussex Wildlife Trust project at Ebernoe Common.
+We are also supporting two citizen science projects on water quality.

 Some of our current projects